• About Us

 Example of a three-dimensional from Kopan Monastery

-The mandala finished in color will cost approx. 3 million Indian Rupees (approx. US$ 40 thousand).
+The mandala finished in color has cost so far approximately 8.5 lakh INR (US$ 10.000).
 This doesn’t include the costs for the glass frame and all the deities.

 In addition, there will be the costs to build a second floor on top of the Vajrasattva Gompa.